-- The is designed and manufactured for off road use only.
+- The TRACKER EV is is designed and manufactured for off road use only.
 Use on public streets, roads, or highways is illegal in most areas and increases the risk of an accident involving other vehicles and people.
-This vehicle does not meet FMVSS (Federal Motor Vehicle Safety Standards) for public street, road or highway use - · Check all laws and regulations before choosing an area to operate the vehicle.
+This vehicle does not meet FMVSS (Federal Motor Vehicle Safety Standards) for public street, road or highway use. - · Check all laws and regulations before choosing an area to operate the vehicle.